0xProject/0x-settler/README.md

 deployer/registry is an ERC1967 UUPS upgradeable contract that implements an ERC721-compatible NFT.
 To find the address of the most recent deployment, call `ownerOf(uint256)(address)` with the `tokenId` set to the number of the feature that you wish to query.
-The feature number is probably 1 unless something major changed and nobody updated this document.
+For taker-submitted flows, the feature number is probably 2 unless something major changed and nobody updated this document.
+Likewise, for gasless/metatransaction flows, the feature number is probably 3.
 A reverting response indicates that `Settler` is paused and you should not interact.
 Do not hardcode any address other than `0x00000000000004533Fe15556B1E086BB1A72cEae` in your integration. _**ALWAYS**_ query the deployer/registry for the address of the most recent contract before building or signing a transaction, metatransaction, or order.

 ### Custody